craigfay/multi_region_stacks/README.md

 # Level 5 - Microservices

+**In which we separate our application into multiple services, and reduce database sizes.**

 Our databases "tables" or "collections" are split into multiple services, each with their own deployment cycles.
 Each service can adopt the same multi-region strategy described previously.